Opposition flays govt for delay in NFC Award

 Initiating the debate, Inayatullah Khan of the Jamaat-e-Islami (JI) said unfortunately the 8th National Finance Commission Award could not be implemented even after 10 years.

+He said in the 2017 census, the Punjab population was reduced, Sindh remained unchanged but KP and Balochistan’s population increased.

 The lawmaker said the KP population reached 17 percent from 13.
-The National Assembly seats were readjusted according to the new census, but resources distribution still remained undecided, he added.
+The National Assembly seats were readjusted according to the new censes, but resources distribution still remained undecided, he added.

 He said the provincial government, Finance Department should raise the issue in the Council of Common Interests (CCI), which was a relevant forum.